The global non-linear stability of the Kerr-de Sitter family of black holes: Stable constraint propagation (SCP)

 Finally, at the trapping, we have:

-\begin{prop} There exist operators $B_1,B_2,S\in\Psibh^0(M;\Tb^*M)$, with $B_2$ and $S$ elliptic near $\pa\Gamma^+$, resp.\ $\pa\Gamma^-$, and $\WFbh'(B_1)\cap\pa\Gamma^+_\bw=\emptyset$, resp.\ $\WFbh'(B_1)\cap\pa\Gamma^-_\fw=\emptyset$, where $\Gamma^+_\bw\subset\Tb^*_X M$ is the backward trapped set (with respect to the $\ham_G$ flow) in $\Sigma^+$ and $\Gamma^-_\fw\subset\Tb^*_X M$ is the forward trapped set in $\Sigma^-$, so that for all $s,\rho\in\R$ and $N\in\R$, there exists $h_0>0$ such that the estimate \eqref{EqSCPHiRealPrTypeEst} holds for $0<h<h_0$.
+\begin{prop} There exist operators $B_1,B_2,S\in\Psibh^0(M;\Tb^*M)$, with $B_2$ and $S$ elliptic near $\pa\Gamma^+$, resp.\ $\pa\Gamma^-$, and $\WFbh'(B_1)\cap\pa\Gamma^+_\bw=\emptyset$, resp.\ $\WFbh'(B_1)\cap\pa\Gamma^-_\fw=\emptyset$, where $\Gamma^+_\bw\subset\Tb^*_X M$ is the backward trapped set (with respect to the $\ham_G$ flow) in $\Sigma^+$ and $\Gamma^-_\fw\subset\Tb^*_X M$ is the forward trapped set in $\Sigma^-$, so that for all $s,\rho\in\R$ and $N\in\R$, there exists $\semi_0>0$ such that the estimate \eqref{EqSCPHiRealPrTypeEst} holds for $0<\semi<\semi_0$.
 See Figure~\ref{FigSCPHiTrap}.

-The same estimate holds if one replaces $\cP_h$ by its adjoint, now with $\WFbh'(B_1)\cap\pa\Gamma^+_\fw=\emptyset$, resp.\ $\WFbh'(B_1)\cap\pa\Gamma^-_\bw=\emptyset$, where $\Gamma^+_\fw\subset\Tb^*M$ is the forward trapped set in $\Sigma^+$ and $\Gamma^-_\bw\in\Tb^*M$ the backward trapped set in $\Sigma^-$. \end{prop}
+The same estimate holds if one replaces $\cP_\semi$ by its adjoint, now with $\WFbh'(B_1)\cap\pa\Gamma^+_\fw=\emptyset$, resp.\ $\WFbh'(B_1)\cap\pa\Gamma^-_\bw=\emptyset$, where $\Gamma^+_\fw\subset\Tb^*M$ is the forward trapped set in $\Sigma^+$ and $\Gamma^-_\bw\in\Tb^*M$ the backward trapped set in $\Sigma^-$. \end{prop}

-\begin{proof}[Proof of Proposition~\ref{PropSCPHiTrap}] This follows from a straightforward adaption of the proof of the last part of \cite[Theorem~3.2]{HintzVasyNormHyp}; again the strict positivity of $i^{-1}(\cP'_h-(\cP'_h)^*)$ yields a main term of size $1$ rather than merely $h$. \end{proof}
+\begin{proof}[Proof of Proposition~\ref{PropSCPHiTrap}] This follows from a straightforward adaption of the proof of the last part of \cite[Theorem~3.2]{HintzVasyNormHyp}; again the strict positivity of $(i\semi)^{-1}(\cP'_\semi-(\cP'_\semi)^*)$, and the fact that it has size $\semi^{-1}$ rather than $\cO(1)$ (which is the size of the main term of the commutator argument, where the main term of the commutant is $\tau^{-2 r}$, whose $\rham_G$-derivative has a sign near $\Gamma^\pm$), shifts the threshold weight ($r=0$ in the reference) to $C$ for any fixed $C>0$ provided $\semi>0$ is sufficiently small.
+This is the reason for the trapping estimate holding for \emph{all} weighted spaces, unlike in the reference. \end{proof}

 Combining these propagation results with elliptic regularity in $\Sb^*M\setminus\pa\Sigma$ and using the global structure of the null-geodesic flow, see \cite[\S6]{VasyMicroKerrdS} or \cite[\S2]{HintzVasyCauchyHorizon}, we can thus control $u$ microlocally near fiber infinity $\Sb^*_U M$ over any open set $U\Subset\Omega$, provided we have a priori control of $u$ at $\pa\Sigma$ near the Cauchy surface $\Sigma_0$ and the two spacelike hypersurfaces $[0,1]_\tau\times\pa Y$.
 (That is, $U$ is disjoint from $\Sigma_0$ and $[0,1]_\tau\times\pa Y$.)